Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Upper bounds: learning Gaussians mixtures via compression schemes

-We first prove a lemma that is similar to known results in random matrix theory~\citep[cf.][Corollary~4.1]{large_enclosed_ball}, but is tailored for our purposes.
-Its proof appears in \Appendix{litvak_new}.
-The notation $a \cdot B_2^d$ denotes $\setst{ y \in \bR^d }{ \norm{y} \leq a }$.
-The convex hull of a set $T$ is denoted by $\conv(T)$.
+We now proceed to the formal proof.
+We first prove a lemma that is similar to known results in random matrix theory (cf.~\cite[Corollary~4.1]{large_enclosed_ball}) but is tailored for our purposes.
+Let us denote $a \cdot B_2^d\coloneqq\setst{ y \in \bR^d }{ \norm{y}_2 \leq a }$.